Slog AM: Five Shot in Rainier Beach, Monorail Strikes and Kills Man, Anchorage Mayor Wants to Fly Homeless People out of His City

 Five shot outside Rainier Beach Safeway: I never promised the news would be good.
 On Friday night, someone opened fire into a group of people participating in a community outreach event.
 The Boys and Girls Club of King County confirmed two of its staffers were injured.
 The gathering was part of the group's Safe Passages program where people have gathered to give out hot meals and community resources for over two years as part of Seattle's Community Safety Initiative.
 The five people shot were treated for injuries—two have already been discharged from the hospital, one was treated at the scene, and two more are in satisfactory condition as of Monday.

-Monorail morbidity: The monorail struck and killed a man last night at around 9 pm.
+Monorail morbidity: The monorail struck and killed a man 14-year-old child last night at around 9 pm.
 Officials closed the tracks shortly thereafter and opened them back up this morning.
+Police originally reported the kid as a "man."

 The New York Times will probably call all monorails death traps now: The paper of record reported on multiple alleged "e-bike-related deaths" and the unknown "dangers of e-bikes" and their lack of regulations.
 The teens who died or were grievously injured rode their e-bikes "recklessly" or didn't know the rules of the road, the paper writes.
 Guess how all of these deaths and injuries happened?
 You guessed it—cars.
 These bike riders were hit by cars, which are the real issue here.
 There's so much hand-wringing about how e-bikes can go 20 mph and no worrying about cars, which go above 20 mph more often than not and are more likely to kill people when they do.